-Seal a Florida Felony Charge When Adjudication Was Withheld
+🔐 Can You Seal a Felony Charge in Florida If Adjudication Was Withheld?

 You may think a withhold of adjudication clears your felony record—but in Florida, that’s only part of the story.
 To truly protect your future, you may want to seal the record so it no longer appears in public databases or background checks.